bobthemighty/codefiend-site/content/blog/refactoring-kata-delivery-service.md

 We quickly run the tests again, and we're still green.
 I'm not _happy_ with this test because it repeats all the strings from the production code, and that's a smell, but for now I just want to get this class under test.

 Before we make deeper changes, we need to make sure we've covered all the functionality.
 To do that, I'm going to use [pytest-cov](https://pypi.org/project/pytest-cov/), a tool for reporting on test coverage in python codebases.
 I'm not generally a fan of test coverage tools: if we're practicing TDD, we'll end up with high coverage by default.
-In this case, we're writing tests after the fact, and it'll help me to understand which parts of the code aren't yet being exercised.
+In this case, thgouh, we're writing tests after the fact, and it'll help me to understand which parts of the code aren't yet being exercised.

 ```bash
 bob@bobs-spangly-carbon ~/c/p/D/python (main)> pip install pytest-cov